nataliewxngg/blinky-on/Readme.txt

 - Utilizing a car with a higher steering speed is not always better!
 - In similarity to reality, cars may suddenly slow down to compensate for a slower car in front of it.
 Drive CAREFULLY and beware of this!
+- The DASH powerup may be beneficial but risky!
+  A vehicle may be in front of you but out of your line of sight - Use at your own risk!
+  (NOT A BUG - the DASH powerup would have been seemingly useless/boring without it)

 FUNCTIONALITIES MISSING FROM INITIAL PROPOSAL:
 - The modifiability of the navigation keys were NOT applied